 It is a commonly known fact that Africa is a continent of endless possibilities.
-Its wealth of natural and human resources bring much promise to the continent and its people.
+Its wealth of natural and human resources brings much promise to the continent and its people.
 Through mining, these resources are harnessed.
 As a sector, mining is central to many African economies.
-Its contribution to sustainable economic growth and job creation thus makes it appeallable as an investment opportunity.
-Over the past few years, however, the African mining sector has faced many challenges, negatively impacting on its investments.
-But, now, things appear to be looking up for the once great sector.
+Its contribution to sustainable economic growth and job creation thus makes it appealing as an investment opportunity.
+Over the past few years, however, the African mining sector has faced many challenges, negatively impacting its investments.
+But, now, things appear to be looking up for the once-great sector.

 But all was not lost.
 For the past 2 years, the mining sector in Africa has been slowly reclaiming its former glory.
-Largely a result of a shift in focus, as companies are looking at more cost effective ways to encourage mining growth, and emphasize mechanism and automation of mining operations in hopes that it will better withstand future price volatility.
-In addition, a focus on localizing the mining sector holds promise of improving the sectors stability.
+Largely a result of a shift in focus, as companies are looking at more cost-effective ways to encourage mining growth, and emphasize mechanism and automation of mining operations in hopes that it will better withstand future price volatility.
+In addition, a focus on localizing the mining sector holds the promise of improving the sector’s stability.

 Our major minerals also helped boost the sector.
 Gold, one of Africa’s main commodities, helped launch the increase in investment, with a further expected increase as demand on the global market rises, but it is graphite that is steadily picking up investment.
 This popularity is largely a result of the increasing importance of ‘technology minerals’.
 Graphite is China’s latest mineral obsession.
 Iron Ore and Platinum are the other two commodities supporting the African mining sector.
 As such, despite concerns, it is important to remember the sustainable promise that comes with mining.
 “The mining industry works on a long-term basis, and therefore there is a long-term future for it”, says Andries Rossouw, mining assurance partner and project leader at PwC.